 Pupils in receipt of Pupil Premium have their individual needs identified through careful assessment.
 These are recorded in each child's Pupil Premium Individual Education Plan (PPIEP) and reviewed regularly.

 A substantial majority of the budget provides a specialist, qualified and experienced teacher for three days a week to work 1-1 and in small groups with Pupil Premium children throughout the school.
-Additionally, an experienced and suitably trained Teaching Assistant works with Pupil Premium children in small groups/1-1 under the supervision of the Pupil Premium Teacher for four afternoons a week and on two lunchtimes to provide art clubs across the school.
+Additionally, two experienced and suitably trained Teaching Assistants work with Pupil Premium children in small groups/1-1 under the supervision of the Pupil Premium Teacher for four afternoons a week and on two lunchtimes to provide art clubs across the school.